martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 ```
 In contrast to the recursive evaluator, this explicit control evaluator does not need to handle any special "return values" during the evaluation of function bodies.
 The evaluation of sequences remains unaffected by return statements.

 The only remaining issue lies in tail calls.
 The call instruction as shown above places a marker and a restore-environment instruction on the agenda, regardless of whether that's needed or not.
-For a tail call, there is no need for placing a marker: The most-recent non-tail call will have placed a marker on the agenda, already, which marks the correct place to reset the agenda to.
+For a tail call, there is no need for placing a marker: The most-recent non-tail call will have placed a marker on the agenda already, which marks the correct place to reset the agenda to.
 An improved version of agenda update in the call instruction looks like this.
 ``` js
                 ...
                 agenda = pair(callee_body,